deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 For those interested in studying the structure of RBMs in greater depth, they are one type of [directional, acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

-### Initiating an RBM on Iris
+### Initiating an RBM on Iris With Deeplearning4j

 Note how, below, an RBM is simply created as a layer in a `NeuralNetConfiguration`, a parameter fed into a more general class.
 Likewise, the RBM object is used to store properties like the transforms applied to the visible and hidden layers, Gaussian and Rectified Linear transforms, respectively.

 <script src="http://gist-it.appspot.com/https://github.com/deeplearning4j/dl4j-0.0.3.3-examples/blob/master/src/main/java/org/deeplearning4j/rbm/RBMIrisExample.java?slice=40:82"></script>

-This is an example of an [RBM processing the Iris dataset](../iris-flower-dataset-tutorial.html), which we cover in a separate tutorial.
+This is an example of an [RBM processing the Iris flower dataset](../iris-flower-dataset-tutorial.html), which we cover in a separate tutorial.

 ## Parameters & k

 The variable k is the number of times you run [contrastive divergence](../glossary.html#contrastivedivergence).
-Each time contrastive divergence is run, it's a sample of the Markov chain composing the restricted Boltzmann machine.
+Each time contrastive divergence is run, it's a sample of the Markov Chain composing the restricted Boltzmann machine.
 A typical value is 1.

 In the above example, you can see how RBMs can be created as layers with a more general `MultiLayerConfiguration`.
 After each dot you'll find an additional parameter that affects the structure and performance of a deep neural net.
 Most of those parameters are defined on this site.